paulsattlegger/bittorrent-solitity/README.md

 When writing the outline, I had the impression that project ideas that are not games (casinos were even addressed in particular) tend to be preferred.
-However, special features such as commitment schemes or randomness are, in my perception, primarily to be found in games.
-Here I would rather motivate students to do topics where such features occur, because I would have been interested in that as well.
+However, features such as commitment schemes or randomness are, in my perception, primarily to be found in games.
+Here I would put even more focus on the fact that students include these topics in their proposals.
+Anyway, I still found the topic I chose interesting and was able to get some thoughts in there on how to possibly convert a "conventional" system into a smart contract.
+That being said, I feel a frontend template in Angular (or Vue.js) would be better than one in React, as this is also taught in previous courses (e.g., Software Engineering und Projektmanagement, Web Engineering).